coderGirlSu/CA-Full-Stack-App/README.md

 - Users can toggle light and dark mode from the bottom of the page, except on the invididual chat screen, where it would be a little impractical as it could accidentally be touched.

+- There is an "add chat" button next to the search feature which allows users to create new chats in the **Chats** page.

 ![R5](./docs/wireframes/Login%2C%20Sign-Up%2C%20Chats%2C%20Show%20Chat%20MOBILE%20DARKMODE.png)

 ### Sign Up, Login, Chats, and Show Chat Mobile (Light Mode)